Adults should not have sex with children. I do not advocate paedophilia

 An example of my actual views was voiced in a speech to the Sex and the Law conference in Sheffield in 2010, where I addressed youth welfare and sex education professionals.
 See the text of my speech here:

-The campaign by BNP members to portray me as a paedophile, or paedophile advocate, is in revenge for my ambush of their leader Nick Griffin in 2010, where I shamed him over his party’s record of racism, homophobia, anti-Semitism and hostility to Muslims.
+The campaign to portray me as a paedophile, or paedophile advocate, was initiated by far right BNP members in revenge for my ambush of their leader Nick Griffin in 2010, where I shamed him in front of the media over his party’s record of racism, homophobia, anti-Semitism and hostility to Muslims.
 See here:

-The BNP smear campaign includes faked photos of me holding a Paedophile Information Exchange placard.
-The photoshopped image of me is recent but PIE ceased to exist three decades ago.
-I never supported it in any way.
+The BNP smear campaign included faked photos of me holding a Paedophile Information Exchange (PIE) placard.
+The photoshopped image of me was based on a photo of me from 2010 but PIE ceased to exist three decades before then.
+I never supported PIE in any way.
+It is abhorrent.

 My 1997 Guardian letter about the book, Dares to Speak, gives the wrong impression.
 It was not what I asked to be published.
 The printed version omitted four key points that I made:

-1. I oppose adults having sex with children.
+- I oppose adults having sex with children.
 2. I empathise with the victims of child sex abuse.
 3. I agree that for the vast majority of children, sex with adults is neither wanted nor joyful and 4.
-I believe an academic discussion of these issues, based on research and evidence, is legitimate and should not be misinterpreted as support for any form of child sex abuse.
+I believe that an academic discussion of these issues, based on research and evidence by respected professionals, is legitimate and should not be misinterpreted as support for any form of child sex abuse

 The idea that I advocate paedophilia is laughable, sick, untrue and defamatory.